 The city council has budgeted $405,000 for a professional services contract for work on the MIP, and to promote community participation with the Transportation Commission in crafting the plan.

-- Transportation Commission agenda materials and presentation (Jan.
+- Transportation Commission agenda materials.
+Topic: multimodal concurrency (Jan.
 14, 2021)